 Neonatal Perinatal Medicine (NPM) fellows are involved in the entire course of the NICU patient experience at OHSU, from antenatal consultation, delivery room resuscitation, admission and care in the NICU and if needed, PICU, to outpatient clinic appointments with our neurodevelopment specialists.
 The clinical curriculum ensures that our fellows are well-versed in managing the complexities of inpatient neonatal medicine and exposes them to the intricacies of neonatal outcome after discharge from the NICU.

-The Doernbecher Neonatal Intensive Care Unit at Oregon Health & Science University is a primary referral center for Oregon and Southwest Washington, as well as receiving patients from Alaska, Idaho, and Northern California.
+The Doernbecher Neonatal Intensive Care Unit at OHSU is the only academic center in Oregon and is a primary referral center for Oregon and Southwest Washington, as well as receiving patients from Alaska, Hawaii, Idaho, and Northern California.
 The majority of infant patients cared for in this 46-bed quaternary care (Level IV) NICU have complex pathophysiology and/or surgical (cardiac and pediatric) diagnoses.
-The DNCC admits approximately 800 Newborns per year, about 70% of whom are born in the University Hospital, with the remaining 30% transported from outside.
-The DNICU is the only NICU in Oregon with full neonatal cardiology diagnostic services and neonatal cardiac surgery, and is one of only two NPM fellowship programs in the Pacific Northwest.
+The NICU admits approximately 600 Newborns per year, about 75% of whom are born in the University Hospital, with the remaining 25% transported from outside.
+OHSU is one of only two NPM fellowship programs in the Pacific Northwest.
 The clinical education includes experience with patients requiring extracorporeal membrane oxygenation (ECMO), most frequently due to congenital diaphragmatic hernia (CDH) or severe respiratory failure.

 Clinical Time and Call